Jambi uprising

-The Jambi uprising (1885) was a revolt in Jambi (Sumatra), modern Indonesia, which was put down by the Royal Netherlands Indies Army.
+The Jambi uprising (1885) was a revolt in the Jambi Sultanate, modern Indonesia, which was put down by the Royal Netherlands Indies Army.

 Background

 In 1835, the Sultan of Jambi sought protection from the Dutch government, against his vassals, which he could no longer keep under control.
 In exchange for protection, the Sultan signed a contract recognising the superiority of the Netherlands.
-The peace brought about by this agreement lasted until 1855, when Sultan Ratoe Taha Tsafioe 'd-din (known as Taha), came into power.
+The peace brought about by this agreement lasted until 1855, when Sultan Ratoe Thaha Syaifuddin (known as Taha), came into power.
 He was firmly against accepting Dutch superiority, which resulted in his dismissal in 1858.
 The rest of the government was forced to partake in an expedition to Jambi.
 This expedition involved taking the Kraton, with great losses, while Taha himself fled to the interior, where he remained until 1885.
 The government appointed a new sultan, Ratoe Ahmad Natsaroe 'd-din, an uncle of Taha.
 As an intermediary between the government and the sultan, a political agent was added, who resided in the Dutch settlement in Jambi.
 Despite no longer being sultan, Taha maintained a high level of authority over the Jambinese in the highlands.
 The Dutch settlements in Jambi merely controlled a part of the capital, and the villages of Moewara Kompeh and Moewara Saba.

 In November 1880, 20 loaded guns were stolen from the controller's residence in Jambi; the theft was attributed to Taha's party.
 In 1881, Sultan Ahmad died and was succeeded by the then-state administrator Pangeran Ratoe, as sultan Mahidin, named Mahomed; he was the son-in-law of the expelled Taha.
 Taha Pangeran Soerio's brother, Ahmed, was appointed state administrator with the title Tjitra Mangrat.
 The new sultan failed to keep Taha under control, seeing him maintain his authority in the interior and defy the proposals of the Dutch government, during this period.